Module 2 of 5

 Cost-Capability Frontiers

 The key insight for researchers: you rarely need the most capable model.
-If a 70B open model achieves 92% accuracy on your task and the frontier closed model achieves 95%, the open model may be the better choice for a project that requires processing millions of documents : especially if data privacy is a concern.
+If a 70B open model achieves 92% accuracy on your task and the frontier closed model achieves 95%, the open model may be the better choice when processing millions of documents, especially if data privacy is a concern.
+The frontier shifts rapidly: check current comparisons (e.g., Artificial Analysis) before committing to a model for a large project.

 Building Task-Specific Evaluations